secure-software-engineering/actions/documentation/README.md

   deploy-preview:
     name: Preview documentation
     runs-on: ubuntu-latest
-    # These permissions are needed to push and deploy the pages files
+    # These permissions are needed to push and deploy the pages files and comment the link to the documentation
     permissions:
       contents: write
       pull-requests: write